sampolgar/ContentConnector/README.md

 ## Create MongoDB Index
 The index will enable our Content Connector to search for names and tags. e.g. when the user searches "food", MongoDB finds all content with names/tags with food or Food or fooderati
+1. in mongodb atlas, click on your database, then browse collection
+2. click on `search` > `create index`
+3. `json editor` > keep defaults & ensure `"dynamic": true` and index name is `default`
+4. create

 ## Testing with Postman
 ## Limitations